t1nak/ba900/README.md

 ```
 ![absa portfolio weights](https://github.com/t1nak/ba900/blob/main/data/absa_weights.png?raw=true)

-So you can see the gradual decline in household mortgage credit in ABSA's balance sheet as a share of total balance sheet size.
+So you can see the gradual decline in household mortgage credit in ABSA's balance sheet as a share of its total balance sheet size.

+You can check some examples in the ``exame_analyse.ipynb`` notebook.

 Write me if you have questions.
 There is a lot of
 scope to make this more user-friendly and if I get more feedback I will gladly do so.
 However, for my own purposes it has been sufficient like it is.